Earth warmed tremendously after the last ice age, but why did the climate reverse course and cool down in the middle of this warming?

 III.
 Erratic Boulders

-We combine deposition ages that we calculate from moraines with those from erratic boulders to get a fuller picture of when the ice was rapidly retreating versus standing still or even readvancing.
+We combine deposition ages that we calculate from moraines with those from erratic boulders to get a fuller picture of when the ice was retreating versus standing still or even readvancing.

 What did we learn?